AStefankiv/writing/how_to_contribute_to_open_source.md

 ## Writing Meaningful Commit Messages

-Each open source project has its own requirements and contribution guide on how to open a pull request, but normally a good PR etiquette is:
+Each open source project has its own requirements and contribution guide on how to open a pull request.
+As it was mentioned above, you can find the details on how to contribute in `CONTRIBUTING.md` (also "Contributor's guide", "How to contribute", "Development" etc.)

+Normally, a good PR etiquette is:
 - Write a clean title and description.
 - Link to the issue (if any).
 - Be polite and open to feedback.